timecapsulellc/Capsule/readme.md

     .\python_embeded\python.exe -m pip uninstall torch torchvision torchaudio torchtext functorch xformers -y .\python_embeded\python.exe -m pip install torch-directml
-    .\python_embeded\python.exe -s Fooocus\entry_with_update.py --directml
+    .\python_embeded\python.exe -s Capsule\entry_with_update.py --directml
     pause

 Then run the `run.bat`.

 AMD is not intensively tested, however.
 The AMD support is in beta.

-For AMD, use `.\python_embeded\python.exe Fooocus\entry_with_update.py --directml --preset anime` or `.\python_embeded\python.exe Fooocus\entry_with_update.py --directml --preset realistic` for Fooocus Anime/Realistic Edition.
+For AMD, use `.\python_embeded\python.exe Capsule\entry_with_update.py --directml --preset anime` or `.\python_embeded\python.exe Capsule\entry_with_update.py --directml --preset realistic` for Capsule Anime/Realistic Edition.

 ### Mac

 Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

 Mac is not intensively tested.
 Below is an unofficial guideline for using Mac.
-You can discuss problems [here](https://github.com/lllyasviel/Fooocus/pull/129).
+You can discuss problems [here](https://github.com/lllyasviel/Capsule/pull/129).

-You can install Fooocus on Apple Mac silicon (M1 or M2) with macOS 'Catalina' or a newer version.
-Fooocus runs on Apple silicon computers via [PyTorch](https://pytorch.org/get-started/locally/) MPS device acceleration.
+You can install Capsule on Apple Mac silicon (M1 or M2) with macOS 'Catalina' or a newer version.
+Capsule runs on Apple silicon computers via [PyTorch](https://pytorch.org/get-started/locally/) MPS device acceleration.
 Mac Silicon computers don't come with a dedicated graphics card, resulting in significantly longer image processing times compared to computers with dedicated graphics cards.

 1. Install the conda package manager and pytorch nightly.
 Read the [Accelerated PyTorch training on Mac](https://developer.apple.com/metal/pytorch/) Apple Developer guide for instructions.
 Make sure pytorch recognizes your MPS device.
-1. Open the macOS Terminal app and clone this repository with `git clone https://github.com/lllyasviel/Fooocus.git`.
+1. Open the macOS Terminal app and clone this repository with `git clone https://github.com/lllyasviel/Capsule.git`.
-1. Change to the new Fooocus directory, `cd Fooocus`.
+1. Change to the new Capsule directory, `cd Capsule`.
 1. Create a new conda environment, `conda env create -f environment.yaml`.
-1. Activate your new conda environment, `conda activate fooocus`.
+1. Activate your new conda environment, `conda activate capsule`.
-1. Install the packages required by Fooocus, `pip install -r requirements_versions.txt`.
+1. Install the packages required by Capsule, `pip install -r requirements_versions.txt`.
-1. Launch Fooocus by running `python entry_with_update.py`.
+1. Launch Capsule by running `python entry_with_update.py`.
 (Some Mac M2 users may need `python entry_with_update.py --disable-offload-from-vram` to speed up model loading/unloading.)
-The first time you run Fooocus, it will automatically download the Stable Diffusion SDXL models and will take a significant amount of time, depending on your internet connection.
+The first time you run Capsule, it will automatically download the Stable Diffusion SDXL models and will take a significant amount of time, depending on your internet connection.

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.
+Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Capsule Anime/Realistic Edition.

 ### Docker